Andres1911/BIEN-462-Projects/README.md

-Hello, I'm trying to set this up.
-Inside should be a matlab file all the work that has been done so far
+Contained in this GitHub Repository is a collection of assignments and the project for the course BIEN 462